 Google AdSense – The base option

-You can also place ads manually where you choose and can optimize your own website which is what an ad network like Ezoic or AdThrive does for you.
+Finally, you can also place ads manually on your site in specific locations.
 If you have a website that is at 10k pageviews, test out AdSense to see how it performs.
 It’s a nice baseline to then test other networks.

 Amazon Associates – The best product network